Phala-Network/phala-wiki-next/content/en-us/docs/khala-mining/1-3-confidential-level-evaluation.md

     parent: "khala-mining"
 ---

-## Double Check the SGX Capability
+## Double Check the Intel® SGX Capability

 After the installation of your driver, please use the following utility to double check if everything goes well.

-- You can run the SGX test by the Phala scripts
+- You can run the Intel® SGX test by the Phala scripts

   ```bash
   sudo phala sgx-test
   ```

+> This script will install the docker, the Intel® SGX drivers and pull all the necessary Phala docker images.

 Please pay attention to the following checks: